wdmg/yii2-newsletters/README.md

     ?>

 # Status and version [in progress development]
+* v.1.0.0 - Added layouts and views for sent mails, process action`s for sent messages
 * v.0.0.3 - Added views, email layouts and tagsinput widget for recipients form
 * v.0.0.2 - Added translations, base controllers and views
 * v.0.0.1 - Added migrations and models